Baker River Ramble (Trip) - Grades 5-6

 After breakfast, morning chores (hanging food, filtering water, making lunch, etc.), we’ll pack up our daypacks and explore along the river to the beaver pond upstream and views of Mount Shuksan.
 We'll also study animal tracks, sharpen our earth skills, and discover the ways of the wildlife in this area.
 This is the place to be true explorers, where humans are only visitors, and nature is at its most wild.
 We’ll return to camp for dinner around the fire before climbing in our tents for the night.

 We’ll spend this final day learning how to leave a place with no traces but our footprints as we pack up camp and say goodbye to the mountain wilderness.
 We’ll take our time heading down the trail, stopping to explore along the way.
-We'll arrive back at the bus after lunch and be back in Bellingham between TBA PM (we’ll call from the road with an exact time).
-Parents: plan on a trip report from us before we unload gear and you whisk your child home to a shower.
+We'll arrive back at the bus after lunch and head back to Bellingham.
+Parents: plan on a trip report from us before we unload gear and you whisk your child home.